Skip to Content

 4. Drink a Pint On A Prague Beer Tour

-Raise a pint or two of tasty Czech beers!
+Raise a pint or two of tasty Czech beer!
 The best way to explore the Prague beer scene is by joining in on a Prague beer tour.
 Let a local Prague guide bring you to local microbreweries and famous bars serving up some of the best Czech beers.

 There are over 600 bars and over 100 nightclubs in Prague, so you’ll never have a boring night in Prague.
 There is something every night.
 Make sure to check out our Prague nightlife guide to help show the best places to go each night of the week.